corbado/example-passkeys-php-symfony/README.md

 #### 2.2.2.
 Ngrok

 The endpoints of your local system have to be public so Corbado can send requests there.
 To make your local instance publicly availbale we use [ngrok](https://ngrok.com/download) which is a reverse proxy service.
-It assigns you a globally availably URL and forwards all incoming requests to your local instance.
+It assigns you a globally available URL and forwards all incoming requests to your local instance.
 It can be installed using:
 ```
 curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null && echo "deb https://ngrok-agent.s3.amazonaws.com buster main" | sudo tee /etc/apt/sources.list.d/ngrok.list && sudo apt update && sudo apt install ngrok
 ```